Stocks drop, yen rises as Trump proposes more China tariffs

 The yen, a perceived safe-haven currency, is often sought in times of market turmoil and political tensions.

-The dollar index against a basket of six major currencies was down 0.1 percent at 90.359 .DXY.
+The dollar index against a basket of six major currencies was down 0.1 percent at 90.359.
 The index has risen 0.4 percent this week.

 Treasury debt prices gained and yields declined as investors sought the safety of government bonds.

-The 10-year Treasury note yield US10YT=RR fell 2 basis points to 2.811 percent, pulling back from Thursday’s nine-day high of 2.838 percent.
+The 10-year Treasury note yield fell 2 basis points to 2.811 percent, pulling back from Thursday’s nine-day high of 2.838 percent.

 Crude oil prices fell as risk aversion gripped the broader markets.

-U.S. crude CLc1 slipped 0.6 percent to $63.14 a barrel and Brent LCOc1 was down 0.55 percent at $67.94 a barrel.
+U.S. crude slipped 0.6 percent to $63.14 a barrel and Brent was down 0.55 percent at $67.94 a barrel.
 Oil had gained on Thursday, helped by higher equities and Saudi Arabia’s unexpected hike in crude prices.

 Beyond the trade turmoil, financial markets are focused on Friday’s U.S. non-farm payrolls report, which could determine the pace of future Federal Reserve interest rate rises and consequently the dollar outlook.